eunomia-bpf/wasm-bpf/docs/build.md

 You may refer to [CI](.github/workflows/c-cpp.yml) for more details on how to build and run the examples.

-## build the Rust runtime based on Wasmtime
+## Build the Rust runtime based on Wasmtime

 install rust toolchain